osg-htc/user-documentation/documentation/overview/account_setup/registration-and-login.md

 ## Register for an Access Point

 Before or during the orientation meeting, you will be prompted to register for an account on a specific OSPool Access Point.
-The current default are the "OSG Manage" Access Points, with registration via https://registry.cilogon.org.
+The current default is the "OSG Manage" Access Points, with registration via https://registry.cilogon.org.
 You will be directed to follow instructions on [this page](../ap7-access) to register for an account here.